I haven't posted in a while... a few new things though.

 Remated the ant female with the male, who died a week later.
 He did not live very long...

-Also, I got lots of feeder insects coming this week, a Tarachodes pair, and an orchid male in the coming month.
+Also, I got lots of feeder insects coming this week, a Tarachodes pair, an

 I was not expecting my male ant to molt to an adult.